 Click here if you’d like to read through the customer reviews yourself.
 Here’s a summarization of what customers are reporting that they like and don’t like about the Makita MAC700:

-In addition to the low noise output, many reviewers mentioned that the Makita 700 produces very little vibration when running.
+- In addition to the low noise output, many reviewers mentioned that the Makita 700 produces the very little vibration when running.

 No product is absolutely perfect, and the Makita MAC700 is no exception.
 Here are some of the things that customer reviewers have most complained about: